 We have completed our Phase 2A trial for PCS12852 in gastroparesis patients with positive results.
 Additionally, due primarily to the inability to identify and enroll patients in our rare disease Phase 2 trial for PCS499 in ulcerative Necrobiosis Lipoidica (uNL), we decided to cease further enrollment in the PCS499 trial in February 2023 and terminated the trial.
 We did not experience any safety concerns during the conduct of either the PCS12852 or PCS499 trial.
-We are currently evaluating options to monetize these non-core drug assets.
+We are currently evaluating options to monetize these non-core drug assets, which may include out-licensing or partnering these assets with one or more third parties.

 Our shift in prioritization to NGC oncology drugs does not change our mission.
-We continue to be focused on drug products that improve the survival and/or quality of life for patients by improving the safety and/or efficacy of the drug in a targeted patient population, while providing a more efficient and probable path to FDA approval, and differentiating our drugs from those on the market or are currently being developed.
+We continue to be focused on drug products that improve the survival and/or quality of life for patients by improving the safety and/or efficacy of the drug in a targeted patient population, while providing a more efficient and probable path to FDA approval and differentiating our drugs from those on the market or are currently being developed.

 Historically, much of oncology drug development has searched for novel or different ways to treat cancer.
-Our approach is to modify and improve three different and wellknown, currently approved, and successfully used chemotherapy treatments so that the human body metabolizes and/or distributes these NGC treatments differently than their presently approved counterpart drugs while maintaining the cancer-killing mechanism of action.
-FDA's newly issued Project Optimus Oncology initiative and draft guidance on determining the optimal dose for oncology drugs recommends that the dose-response (both safety and efficacy) relationships be evaluated for all oncology drugs.
-Our Regulatory Science Approach, developed over the last 30 years, is very well aligned with the principles of Project Optimus and draft guidance where the objective is to identify the optimal dosage regimen, rather than the old approach of identifying the maximum tolerated dose (MTD) and adjust dosing accordingly.
+Our approach is to take three current FDA-approved cancer drugs and modify and improve how the human body metabolizes and/or distributes these NGC treatments compared to their presently approved counterpart drugs while maintaining the cancer-killing mechanism of action; thus, our reason for calling our drugs Next Generation Chemotherapy (or NGC) treatments.
+Part of the development includes determining the optimal dosage regimen based on the dose-response relationship as described in the FDA's Project Optimus Initiative and Draft Optimal Dosage Regimen Oncology Guidance.
 To date, we have data that suggests our NGC treatments are likely to have a better safety-efficacy profile than the current widely used marketed counterpart drugs, not only potentially making the development and approval process more efficient, but also clearly differentiating our NGC treatments from the existing treatment.
 We believe our NGC treatments have the potential to extend the survival and/or quality of life for more patients diagnosed with cancer while decreasing the number of patients who are required to dose-adjust or discontinue treatment because of side effects or lack of response.